Packing and organizing for a cruise is different from a land-based vacation. so, we've compiled a list of our favorite things to pack for the ship.

 Aquaphor

-This is a more specialized Aquaphor for those of use prone to itchy skin from allergies or bug bites.
+This is a more specialized Aquaphor for those of us prone to itchy skin from allergies or bug bites.
 This one is also at all the local stores and on Amazon.

 Bug Spray

-Packing bug spray may depend on your location of travel but, like everything else, it is better safe-than-sorry and bringing your own helps avoid high prices while you travel.
+Packing bug spray may depend on your travel location, but like everything else, it is better to be safe than sorry, and bringing your own helps you avoid high prices while you travel.

 Sunblock